Havenell History, Family Crest & Coats of Arms

 Haddon Hall near Bakewell, Derbyshire was the site of the 12th-century marriage between Sir Richard de Vernon and Alice Avenell, daughter of William Avenell II.
 At that time, the hall passed into the Vernon family.
 Historically, the hall was originally held by William Peverel, illegitimate son of William the Conqueror in 1087.
 Later the hall was forfeited to the Crown in 1153 and then passed to a tenant of the Peverils, the Avenell family.

 Early History of the Havenell family

-Another 179 words (13 lines of text) covering the years 122 and 1220 are included under the topic Early Havenell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Havenell research.
+Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Havenell History in all our PDF Extended History products and printed products wherever possible.

 Havenell Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Havenell has been recorded under many different variations, including Avenells, Avenett, Avenet, Avnett, d'Avenell, Davenel, Davenell, Davenall and many more.